Exploring How Cache Memory Really Works

 Apple Silicon M2 Pro

-Invoking the sysctl command again in my laptop running on top of an Apple Silicon M2 Pro, we can see the values of L1 and L2 cache sizes:
+Invoking the sysctl command in my laptop running on top of an Apple Silicon M2 Pro, we can see the values of L1 and L2 cache sizes:

 cache size MacbookPro M2